ibm-cloud-docs/databases-for-redis/reference-architecture.md

 ## Access Management

 {{site.data.keyword.databases-for-redis}} is an IAM-integrated service.
 Access to the service is governed by the roles and attributes that are consistent with IAM-integrated services across the {{site.data.keyword.cloud_notm}}.
-For more information about IAM, see the [What is IAM?](https://{DomainName}/docs/iam/index.html#iamoverview) documentation.
-For details on how IAM affects access to {{site.data.keyword.databases-for-redis}}, see the [Managing Access](./access-management.html) page.
+For more information about IAM, see the [What is IAM?](/docs/iam?topic=iam-iamoverview) documentation.
+For more information on how IAM affects access to {{site.data.keyword.databases-for-postgresql}}, see the [IAM Integration](/docs/services/databases-for-redisl?topic=databases-for-redis-iam) page.